How To Stop Dog Separation Anxiety Permanently! ULTIMATE Guide

 One person shared a story about their dog having severe separation anxiety which really peaked my interest.

 I couldn’t help but cry, it was just so sad.

 I did however share my story about how I found Jax and how I’m not home as much as I used to be and how I feel like it is my fault.

 The group was extremely supportive and told me I shouldn’t be so hard on myself because it happens to almost all dogs to a certain degree.

 One lady suggested an online dog training course that they’d all been following, which at first, I thought was a little silly… How can you train a dog online?

-She shared a link to The Online Dog Trainer and temptation got the better of me.
+She shared a link to the website this dog training course was on and temptation got the best of me.

 I watched the introductory video on the home page and everything just made sense.
 You can watch the video here to see what I mean.